 The only, and I believe a very important thing is, that since we have coped with the website limitation, we cannot ramp up our enlargement forever.
 I’ve personally tried not more than 10x, and unfortunately, I couldn’t get the result.
-Admittedly, the panorama was loaded, but the labels not, even after 20 minutes.
+Admittedly, the panorama was loaded, but the labels were not, even after 20 minutes.
 Moreover, it had made the Urlch Deuschlepanorama webpage unresponsive for a long while from my address IP.
 A similar issue occurred with the 9x enlargement.
 Maximum zoom, which came through was 8x.
 I believe, that it is a fairly sufficient magnification, which makes all the mountains clearly visible, even the most distant ones.
 In a bid of calculation, I can tell you, that the 8x zoomed panorama dimensions are pretty much 57600x720Px.
 You can barely open it in Microsoft Paint or Gimp, but already not i.e. in PicPick, which allowed no more than 37600Px canvas length.
-It’s a very important matter, especially when you decide to use another Chrome plugin instead of described above and will attend to stitching the full panorama afterward, although I doubt it will happen at all.
-Nevertheless, we should be aware of another Chrome full webpage screenshot-dedicated plugins just in case.
+It’s a very important matter, especially when you decide to use another Chrome plugin instead of described above, and will attend to stitching the full panorama afterward, although I doubt it will happen at all.
+Nevertheless, we should be aware of another Chrome full webpage screenshot-dedicated plugin just in case.

 One of them is the GoFullPage – Full Page Screen Capture.
 It’s a nice plugin because you can see the progress of the capture.
 The primary downside is, that the resolution (width) is restricted to 28800 pixels.
-If our panorama exceeds this value, then it will be split by 2 or even 3 separate downloadable images (Pic.
+If our panorama exceeds this value, then it will be split into 2 or even 3 separate downloadable images (Pic.
 21, 22).

 Another one – the Screnshotting – Full Page Capture plugin, seems to be slightly better, as it accepts a bit wider resolution.
 You can save the large screenshot up to about 32600 pixels in width, but the plugin won’t inform you about too big a size.
 The panorama will be simply terminated when the limit of pixels is reached, as per in the example below (Pic.
 25), where it was meant to be a 360-degree panorama, but it finally is just 326 degrees.

-Anyway, I recommend definitely the very first one, where you can also do some basic edits and what’s the most important save your panorama in one piece.
+Anyway, I recommend definitely the very first one, where you can also do some basic edits and what’s most important save your panorama in one piece.

 The Ulrich Deuschle panorama generator is quite wealthy in many practical functions facilitating our final mountain panorama output.
-You can render the view towards any direction using any enlargement for it (especially by the “Telescope” mode).
-Your panorama can be also full in colors, and what is most important, you are able to store the link in your email box.
+You can render the view in any direction using any enlargement for it (especially by the “Telescope” mode).
+Your panorama can be also full of colors, and what is most important, you are able to store the link in your email box.
 However, as you could convince by reading this article, it’s not a full spectrum of useful things offered by this amazing application.

 As a disclaimer, we should remember the height of the trees, which is about 30m on average.
 Because the majority of hills are forested, sometimes the panorama might not be genuine enough, especially when some barely visible mountains are concerned.
 Another issue is the Shuttle Radar Topography Mission.
 The Ulrich Deuschle panorama generator is based on the SRTM3, which is, unfortunately, less genuine, than SRTM 1.